jessierenton/jessierenton.github.io/index.md

 ## About me

-I am a PhD student studying mathematical biology under the supervision of [Prof. Karen Page](https://www.ucl.ac.uk/~ucackmp/).
+Currently, I am a postdoc in Benjamin Werner's group at the Barts Cancer Institute.
+I recently obtained my PhD in mathematical biology from UCL, under the supervision of [Prof. Karen Page](https://www.ucl.ac.uk/~ucackmp/).
+Prior to that I completed my MPhys in mathematical physics at the University of Edinburgh in 2016.
 You can see my [CV](https://jessierenton.github.io/JRenton_CV.pdf) here.
+I am broadly interested in using mathematical and computational methods to model biological and social systems, in particular evolutionary processes.

 [Research](#research) - [Publications](#publications) - [Presentations](#presentations) - [Teaching](#teaching)

 ### Contact details

-_Department of Mathematics_
+_Barts Cancer Institute_
-_University College London_
+_Queen Mary, Univeristy of London_
-_Gower St_
+_Charterhouse Square_
-_London WC1E 6BT_
+_London EC1M 6BQ_

-Email: jessica.renton.16 \[at\] ucl.ac.uk
+Email: j.renton \[at\] qmul.ac.uk

 ## Research
-My current research is focussed on evolutionary game theory, with applications to cancer evolution.
+My PhD research was focussed on evolutionary game theory, with applications to cancer evolution.

 ## Publications
 1. Jessie Renton and Karen M. Page.
 [Cooperative success in epithelial public goods games](https://doi.org/10.1016/j.jtbi.2021.110838).
 Journal of Theoretical Biology, 528:110838, 2021 ([pdf](https://jessierenton.github.io/accepted_version.pdf)).